Stable maps to quotient stacks with a properly stable point: Stable quasimaps

 Throughout the remaining part of this section, we will make the following additional \begin{Assumptions} We assume that: \begin{enumerate} \item there exists a line bundle $\cL$ on $\cX$ such that $\cX_\dm = \cX(\cL)^{ss}_X$, where the latter denotes the relative $\cL$-semistable locus of $\cX$ over the good moduli space $X$.
 In particular, there exists $m>0$ such that

-where $\pi\colon \cX_{\dm} \to X_\dm $ is the coarse moduli space morphism, \item the stack $\cX$ is a global quotient stack, i.e. $\cX=[W/G]$, with $G$ reductive. \end{enumerate} \end{Assumptions} \begin{Remark} Condition (1) is automatically satisfied if $\cX$ is smooth by \cite{Alp}*{Theorem 11.14.}, and the same proof goes through if $\cX=[W/G]$ and $W$ is $\bQ$-factorial. \end{Remark}
+where $\pi\colon \cX_{\dm} \to X_\dm $ is the coarse moduli space morphism, \item the stack $\cX$ is a global quotient stack, i.e. $\cX=[W/G]$, with $G$ reductive. \end{enumerate} \end{Assumptions} \begin{Remark} Condition (1) is automatically satisfied if $\cX$ is smooth by \cite{Alp}*{Theorem 11.14.}, and the same proof goes through if $\cX=[W/G]$ and $W$ is $\bQ$-factorial.
+See also \Cref{cor_when_X_dm_is_ss_locus_for_a_lb} for other cases when Condition (1) holds. \end{Remark}

 \begin{Def} We define $\cQ_{g,n}(\cX,\cX_\dm,\beta)$ as the locus in $\cQ_{g,n}(\cX,\cX_\dm)$ parametrizing stabe quasimaps with class $\beta$. \end{Def} \begin{Remark} Observe that $\cQ_{g,n}(\cX,\cX_\dm,\beta)$ are open and close in $\cQ_{g,n}(\cX,\cX_\dm)$. \end{Remark} The main goal of this subsection is to prove the following. \begin{Teo} Given $\cX$ an algebraic stack satisfying \Cref{assumptions:extension of line bundle}, the algebraic stack $\cQ_{g,n}(\cX,\cX_\dm,\beta)$ is of finite type. \end{Teo} We begin with the following